Prison Architect: Development

 Prison Architect was developed by British video game studio Introversion Software.
 The game was announced in October 2011, shortly after Introversion postponed the development of their bank heist simulator game Subversion.
 The game was first made available on September 25, 2012 as an Alpha version.
 The game was then crowdfunded with pre-orders, making over US$270,000 in two weeks with close to 8,000 sales.
 Developer's co-founder Mark Morris explains that independent crowd-funding has allowed them to have no time limit on the Alpha version, as well as no fees associated with crowd-funding platforms.
 As of December 2013, the developers have raised over US$9 million.

 Introversion Software announced that a mobile version of the game was in development and the PC version of the game officially launched on October 6, 2015.
 In Introversion's alpha 30 video, they confirmed Prison Architect was coming to iOS and Android in October 2015 with the game's official release.
 The developers posted a tweet on March 21, 2013, that "I guess Prison Architect won't be coming to iPad then!
 Your loss Apple", with a link to a Pocket Gamer article.
 It was later revealed by the developer that the original direct port did not impress Apple.
 Due to the concern of it might not be featured on App Store's front page the project was set aside for a while.

 The effort to bring Prison Architect to mobile devices was resumed by Paradox Interactive as the publisher and co-developed with Tag Games.
 The tablet version for iPad and Android tablets was launched on May 25, 2017.
 Introversion announced on January 20, 2016 that Double Eleven would be bringing the game to Xbox 360, Xbox One and PlayStation 4 platforms.
 The console versions were released on June 28, 2016.
 The Xbox edition of the game was released to subscribers to Xbox Live under the Games With Gold program in September 2018.
+The console port features modified controls adapted for using a game controller.

-On June 6, 2017, Double Eleven released a trailer for an expansion pack to Prison Architect, named Psych Ward, on their YouTube channel.
+On June 6, 2017, Double Eleven released a trailer for an expansion pack to the game, named Psych Ward, on their YouTube channel.
 Psych Ward was later released on Steam on November 21, 2019.

 Update 16, which officially introduced multiplayer mode to the game, was released on September 4, 2018.
 The new mode allows up to 8 players to cooperatively build and manage a prison.
 This was later reduced to 4 players in a December 2018 update.

+On May 16, 2023, Paradox Interactive released The Sunset Update, the final update for the game.